theananyapt/Shortest-path-on-TFL/README.md

-# Dijkstra Algorithm for Shortest Path in a Railway Network
+# Dijkstra Algorithm for Shortest Path in a Railway Network (Transport for London - TFL)

 A project demonstrating the implementation of Dijkstra’s algorithm in Python to calculate the shortest path between stations in a simplified rail network.
 This repository also includes documentation of tests, limitations, and proposals for future improvements.